 The downside to the Wyze scale allowing multiple users is that you have to have the Wyze app open on your phone while you weigh yourself so it knows who is weighing in.
 A bit of a pain but I think the flexibility of multiple users is worth it.
 Plus, no balancing act required.

-Wyze requires you to have the app open because it uses Bluetooth to connect, while Wyze uses WiFi.
+Wyze requires you to have the app open because it uses Bluetooth to connect, while Withings uses WiFi.
 If you’re trying to limit the number of smart devices on your network, you might prefer the Wyze scale since it uses Bluetooth.

 I compared my weight on the two scales over a few days, and surprisingly they were actually within a couple of tenths of a pound of each other.
 Have you ever seen two scales agree before?